 - Socialize and play with them separately: This fosters pup independence and lets the more timid dog play without competing for your attention.
-You can try taking one puppy at a time with you on a short outdoor errand, or bring him over to a puppy-proofed friend's house for a meet-and-greet.
+You can try taking one puppy at a time with you on a short outdoor errand, or bring them over to a puppy-proofed friend's house for a meet-and-greet.

-- Walk them one at a time: Give each dog your undivided attention on his own daily walk.
+- Walk them one at a time: Give each dog your undivided attention on their own daily walk.
 Even with separate handlers, if you always walk your pups together, "the less confident pup will come to rely on the presence of the more confident one to be brave in the real world," writes Pat Miller, the training editor for Whole Dog Journal.
-This also gives each puppy time to sniff and meet other dogs in his own way.
+This also gives each puppy time to sniff and meet other dogs in their own way.

 You're not trying to keep these two potential best friends apart from one another.
 Rather, you're just giving them each their own space to be who they are as they develop into well-adjusted adult dogs.
 As you start to understand their independent personalities and where each one shines you can start to incorporate more group activities that allows them to train as one.
 Just always make sure to keep each one their own love and attention, so that one dog doesn't develop dominance over the other, or one doesn't get jealous of the other.
-Training two puppies just require extra diligence in ensuring that each pup is given equal attention.
+Training two puppies just requires extra diligence in ensuring that each pup is given equal attention.

 A Tail of Two Dogs